 Hopefully by the time you’re planning an open house, your practice brand will be well-established in your mind.
 Use the brand image you’ve created as a jumping off point for the “brand” of your open house.
 If your dental practice is supposed to be family-friendly, then your open house better be as well, with food and activities that kids will enjoy.
 If, on the other hand, you’ve chosen an area and patient demographic of young professionals, then hire a local musician to play while people enjoy light hors d’oeuvres or dessert.
 You get the picture.
 As soon as you have a general idea of your open house, run the desired date, time, and basic concept by your landlord, if you’ll need approval for it.

 We have clients who’ve gotten more than 100 patients from a well-executed and highly successful open house.
 If you can get that many patients and you spend from $1,000-$5,000, for 100 patients we’re talking about only $10-$50 acquisition cost per patient.
-That’s awesome!
-If you get between 10-50 patients for that budget range, you’re looking at $100 acquisition per patient, which is still totally desirable!
+That’s amazing!
+If you get between 10-50 patients for that budget range, you’re looking at $100 acquisition per patient, which is still terrific!
 How much you want to and can spend will depend on many factors specific to your practice but whatever the amount, carve it out of your start-up budget from the get-go.
-We’ve done some research to give you an idea of how much things might cost, specifically food and family-oriented activities.
-We put this information together in a handy budget guide to help get you started with your plans and calculations for your practice open house.

 If your event budget allows for catering, that’s likely to be the most worry-free food option, although you’ll pay a premium for the convenience of it.
 Go through your mental rolodex of contacts to see if you have any family members, friends, or potential partners in the food industry who may be willing to exchange a significant discount on food and services for publicity at your event.
 Plan to have a large banner displayed at your practice open house with the logos of contributors to the event.

 Dental practice open house attendees will feel more at ease and have a better time if there’s something going on aside from an expectation to socialize.
-Many people experience anxieties when expected to make small talk with strangers and will, therefore, avoid an event where that’s the main attraction.
+Many people experience anxiety when expected to make small talk with strangers and will, therefore, avoid an event where that’s the main attraction.
 In addition, parents will be much more likely to come if their kids will have fun.
-Here are some ideas for potential activities during an open house that’s geared towards families:

 Adults-only open houses don’t require many activities, but you should still have something for people to do.
 Offer food to eat, have music playing (either live music or an easy-listening playlist over a speaker), and be ready to have someone give tours of the office.
 Additionally, have promotional materials available.
 If you’re insurance friendly, you could put out a flyer listing plans you’re in-network for, along with other basic information about the practice.
 Have business cards printed with your new patient special on the back or, better yet, rack cards that also include bullet points of the marketable attributes and services of your practice.
 Parents typically appreciate a dental emergency guide on a magnet.
 Pens with your logo, web address, and phone number (if it will fit) are among the ad specialty items worth getting made to give away.
 These are things that can be included in your start-up marketing campaign.
 That way they won’t take up much, if any, of your open house budget.
 Also, at Practice Cafe you could get interest-free financing.
 Costs for advertising specifically and solely for your event should be included in your practice open house budget.